Relocating from Switzerland to Portugal

 Can Swiss citizens buy property in Portugal?

-Swiss citizens can buy property in Portugal without nationality-based restrictions.
-Property ownership and residence rights are separate matters, and property purchases are usually reviewed for legal, tax, planning, licensing, and building-condition issues.
+Swiss citizens can generally buy property in Portugal without nationality-based restrictions.
+Property ownership and residence rights are separate matters, and legal, tax, title, planning, contractual, and other transaction requirements depend on the property and circumstances.

 Can a Swiss car be brought to Portugal?